YOURS FAITHFULLY, EDNA WELTHORPE (MRS)

 View here

-: all about the combustion which occurs when great music meets fantastic fashion, design and style.
+THE LOOK’s blog: all about the combustion which occurs when great music meets fantastic fashion, design and style.
 Here THE LOOK investigates Prick Up Your Ears, a 1978 Orton-inspired design from Malcolm McLaren and Vivienne Westwood.